hwong103/lightningNavButtonsFSC/README.md

   Basic Button
   1. Define showBtnGroup = TRUE or FALSE (by default set to FALSE).
 This will group the buttons together or keep them separate
   2. Populate optLabel01 to show button.
 If not populated with a text value the button will not show
-  3. Use Decisions to evaluate what button was pressed using the output {!value}
+  3. Use Decisions to evaluate what button was pressed using the output value.
+The value will be the text value in the label

   Modifiers (refer to links above)
   1. Variant - allows you to change the look of the button (by default set to Neutral)